 6. Vitamins & Medications

 Vitamins, supplements, and other over-the-counter medications usually have expiration dates listed on the package.
-If you only taking vitamins or painkillers every once in a while, it’s probably a good idea to check to see if they’ve expired!
+If you only take vitamins or painkillers every once in a while, it’s probably a good idea to check the dates of the ones you have on hand.